Thinking every religion spread is relocation

 AP exam clue: If the example mentions migrants, immigrants, settlers, refugees, colonists, or diaspora communities, relocation diffusion is likely.

-Students who score well treat relocation as a migration story first and a diffusion label second.
-Write who moved, from where, and what they carried.
-One geographic sentence with those three parts usually beats a definition copied from a glossary.
+Students who score well treat relocation as a migration story first and a diffusion label second: who moved, from where, and what they carried.

 Walk the five steps below on every AP stimulus.
 The table is the fastest way to see whether movement happened before the trait appeared in a new place.